 I am also available to give the following talks virtually or live (subject to location):

-- Researching Welsh Ancestry
+- Researching Welsh Ancestry - half day course and one hour talk

 - Non-Conformity in Wales